Back To Top

 Foot care medications can help treat calluses by breaking and softening thickened skin, hence reducing discomfort and making it easier to remove hardened layers.
 Medications for callus removal usually involve keratinolytic medicines like salicylic acid or urea which are the agents responsible for breaking toughened skin.
 Some of the common callus removal medicine options include:

-callus removal medicine
+medication for callus removal

 • Salicylic acid based pad products which exfoliate and soften callused skin, allowing for gradual removal of calluses.
 These include Dr Scholl’s callus remover pads or Curad Mediplast pads.
 These pads are applied to the callus for 48 hours in which time they break the toughened skin and remove the callus.
 They also shield the skin from further irritation